Blumlaut/EasyAdmin-docs/docs/install.md

 	add_principal identifier.steam:1100001018c7433 group.admin
 	```

+	> To use Steam IDs as an identifier, a Steam WebAPIKey needs to be set up.
+Follow this [guide](steamapikey.md) to create one.

 	You can also use other identifiers, as EasyAdmin is not specifically limited to SteamIDs, all available identifiers can be used, such as `discord`, `xbl` or `license`, to name a few examples.